MicrosoftDocs/Viva/Viva/solutions/organizational-network-analysis.md

     Missed calls and voicemails are excluded from calls.
 The total time of these interactions is allocated equally between each pair of participants.

-###### Queries and algorithms
+##### Queries and algorithms

-This underlying matrix is then filtered and applied in the various network algorithms to produce the network measures available in query format.
+The underlying matrix is then filtered and applied in the various network algorithms to produce the network measures available in query format.
 This means that any result from the network queries in the analyst tool will not match the underlying person-to-person matrix.

 The **Network person-to-person query** or the **Strong/Diverse ties** algorithm filters the underlying person-to-person matrix to those interactions where two individuals had 10 or more minutes of interaction per month.
 This algorithm filters out approximately 40% of the connections present in the underlying person-to-person matrix.
 Additionally, there is no custom control in the analyst tool where an analyst can specify which collaboration signals to include or how much time represents meaningful connections.
 Finally, analysts should not use the scores in the **Strong/Diverse ties** query output as edge weights between individuals, because those weights do not represent time spent between two individuals or count of interactions.
-If an analyst were to do that, it would lead to inaccurate results.
+Doing so would lead to inaccurate results.

 The **Strong ties** algorithm also considers the common network between two people and their interaction with the common network while computing the score.
 The **Diverse ties** algorithm, meanwhile, considers the non-overlapping network and interactions with the non-overlapping network.
 So, the results represent a score that’s different from a generic person-to-person interaction.
 Using **Strong ties** as a proxy or in place of person-to-person interaction as a graph would result in biased results based on what further computation is performed on that result.

 Take this example: an analyst uses **Strong ties** as a proxy for person-to-person interaction to compute communities.
 Their result will have biased communities since the **Strong tie** score computation already biases results towards common networks.
 Therefore, **Strong/Diverse ties** should be used for analysis of ties and not as a proxy.

-Similar logic applies to the **Group-to-group query** transformed into **person-to-person query**.
+Similar logic applies to a **Group-to-group query** transformed into a **Person-to-person query**.
 A **Group-to-group** query has its own computation logic, and based on inputs, its result would be different from a generic person-to-person interaction matrix.

-#### Dataset preparation
+## Dataset preparation

 To run each of the following queries:

 * **Network person query**: Follow the steps in [Network person queries](/Viva/insights/Tutorials/ona-person-query.md).

-* **Network person-to-person query**: Follow the steps in [Network person-to-person queries](/Viva/insights/Tutorials/ona-person-to-person-query.md)
+* **Network person-to-person query**: Follow the steps in [Network person-to-person queries](/Viva/insights/Tutorials/ona-person-to-person-query.md).

 * **Group-to-group query**: Follow the steps in [Group-to-group queries](/Viva/insights/Tutorials/Group-to-group-queries.md).
 A list of metrics is provided [here](/Viva/insights/Use/Metric-definitions#group-to-group-metrics.md).

-* **Person-to-person query** via **Group-to-group query**: Refer to the following section.
+* **Person-to-person query** through a **Group-to-group query**: Refer to the following section.

-##### Person-to-person query via Group-to-group query
+### Turning a Group-to-group query into a Person-to-person query

-Workplace Analytics doesn't have a Person-to-person query as an out-of-the-box query template.
-However, you can turn a **Group-to-group query** into a Person-to-person query by following this guidance.
+As mentioned earlier, Workplace Analytics doesn't have a **Person-to-person query** as an out-of-the-box query template.
+However, you can turn a **Group-to-group query** into a **Person-to-person query** by following this guidance.

 **PersonId**, the main person identifier in the Workplace Analytics Organizational data, will be hashed (de-identified) in your reports and not available to be selected as your group **Collaborator** in the **Group-to-group query**.
 However, if you add an additional person identifier to your HR org file when uploading (that is, you generate a column that has anonymized PersonId for each person), you can use that metric in **Time investors** and **Their collaborators** sections of the **Group-to-group query** to change the group collaboration to a person-level collaboration.
 In the following image, **zId** is that additional person identifier.